Climate change in Australia: Ecosystems and biodiversity

 Sustained climate change could have drastic effects on the ecosystems of Australia.
 For example, rising ocean temperatures and continual erosion of the coasts from higher water levels will cause further bleaching of the Great Barrier Reef.
 Beyond that, Australia's climate will become even harsher, with more powerful tropical cyclones and longer droughts.

 The Department of Climate Change said in its Climate Change Impacts and Costs fact sheet: "...ecologically rich sites, such as the Great Barrier Reef, Queensland Wet Tropics, Kakadu Wetlands, Australian Alpine areas, south-western Australia and sub- Antarctic islands are all at risk, with significant loss of biodiversity projected to occur by 2020".
 It also said: "Very conservatively, 90 Australian animal species have so far been identified at risk from climate change, including mammals, insects, birds, reptiles, fish, and amphibians from all parts of Australia."

 Australia has some of the world's most diverse ecosystems and natural habitats, and it may be this variety that makes them the Earth's most fragile and at-risk when exposed to climate change.
 The Great Barrier Reef is a prime example.
 Over the past 20 years it has experienced unparalleled rates of bleaching.
 Additional warming of 1 °C is expected to cause substantial losses of species and of associated coral communities.

-The CSIRO predicts that the additional results in Australia of a temperature rise of between 2 and 3 degrees Celsius will be:
+The CSIRO predicts that the additional results in Australia of a temperature rise of between 2 and 3 °C will be: